-Ward and household sampling
+Village and household sampling

-We selected 25 wards in the district with a probability proportional to the number of households that reside in each ward.
-Within each ward, we conducted a household listing to identify eligible households, that is, those with adolescents (10-19 years old).
+We selected 25 villages in the district with a probability proportional to the number of households that reside in each village.
+Within each village, we conducted a household listing to identify eligible households, that is, those with adolescents (10-19 years old).
 From the households with adolescents, we randomly invited 20 households to participate in the survey.
-If a household refused, we replaced that household with another randomly selected eligible household, to retain a total of 500 households in the district.
+If a household refused, we replaced that household with another randomly selected eligible household, to retain a total of 1,000 households in the district.
 Thus, the findings reported in this data note are representative of rural households from this district that include an adolescent.